 The phased delivery strategy balanced launch urgency with long-term scalability.
 Phase 1 established core experience across five sections.
 Phase 2 expanded on that foundation without requiring architectural rework.

-All eight platforms surfaced eligibility criteria and enrollment CTAs at the awareness stage.
-None modeled the cognitive and emotional arc of a patient newly navigating a trial decision.
+All eight platforms surfaced eligibility criteria and enrollment CTAs at the awareness stage — before addressing the belief that trials are only for patients who've run out of options.
+None modeled the cognitive and emotional arc of a patient newly navigating a trial decision in an oncology context.
+The IA structure of every platform assumed a patient already persuaded; none built the persuasion.

-Stage 1 (Awareness): normalize the concept.
-Stage 2 (Consideration): evaluate fit in plain language.
+Stage 1 (Awareness): normalize clinical trials as a first-choice option — directly address misconceptions and realities before any trial inventory is shown.
+Stage 2 (Consideration): evaluate fit in plain language across patient, caregiver, and general population entry points.
 Stage 3 (Action): eligibility screening and enrollment pathway.

 Digital health patient engagement & DTx onboarding.
 The three-stage model applies to any health platform where users must build understanding before they can meaningfully act — patient recruitment, condition management apps, and health-tech enrollment flows face the identical structural problem.